Unicode::UCD(3pm) Perl Programmers Reference Guide Unicode::UCD(3pm)

 tries to do the opposite and interpret the argument as a script name.

-The return value is a range set: an anonymous list of lists that
+The return value is a range set: an anonymous array of arrays that

 contain start-of-range, end-of-range code point pairs.
 You can test